 There are kits available for all 4 colorways and in 2 yarns, which means that there has to be a kit that fits both your color preference and your budget.
 The Luxury Kit contains 11 Balls of Scheepjes Our Tribe and the Colour Crafter kit contains 15 balls of Scheepjes Colour Crafter.
 The final Colour Crafter blanket measures 175 x 145cm and the Our Tribe blanket 118 x 148cm.

-Kits are available for order from Caro’s Atelier (NL/EU), Wool Warehouse (UK/International), Deramores (UK), Black Sheep Wools (UK), Knotty House (CA), and many other Scheepjes stockists.
-Thank you for supporting my work by buying your yarn through the links on my blog.
+Kits are available for order from Wool Warehouse (International), Knotty House (USA/CA), Caro’s Atelier (NL/EU), and many other Scheepjes stockists.
+Thank you for supporting me by buying your yarn through the links on my blog.
+It costs you nothing, but I get a small commission based on your purchase.

 All kits have a Rozeta label, a decorative wooden ornament, a darning needle, and a string of embroidery yarn.
 The luxury Our Tribe kits also contain a large basket to carry all your Rozeta yarn goodies.